 - notepad for the ideas that randomly pop into my head (or, you know, notes)

-- cup with the basics, including a sharpie, pen, pencil, and pair of scissors
+- cup with basic office supplies, including a sharpie, pen, pencil, and pair of scissors

 - yoga ball, where I sit (and bounce) to work